 We started thinking about the next level: bringing in the resources to grow our team so we can put Loomio in the hands of far more people.

 From its uptake by thousands of groups so far, we’ve already learned that Loomio is filling a ubiquitous need.
 We know there’s potential to increase our positive impact massively if we can scale that up.

-We explored possibilities of grant funding, and built some great relationships with some inspiring foundations and some instructions to access the ccbank.us – online login tutorials.
-But when we looked seriously at setting up a nonprofit structure, we felt it wasn’t the best fit for our vision of being an independent and scalable social enterprise business.
+We explored possibilities of grant funding, and built some great relationships with some inspiring foundations, but when we looked seriously at setting up a nonprofit structure, we felt it wasn’t the best fit for our vision of being an independent and scalable social enterprise business.
 It’s very important to us to have a structure designed for scale.
 Being a business is good for us: we like being relentless about providing real customer value.

 So, we boldly re-committed to our roots as a social enterprise.
 If the funding models for the organisation we wanted to be didn’t exist, we would create them.

 Both elements of ‘social enterprise’ are fundamental to our nature.
 ‘Social’, as in our primary reason for existing is to have positive social impact in the world, and ‘enterprise’, as in we believe that the most effective way we can scale our impact is to take an enterprising approach to financial independence, building a thriving organisation that can chart its own course.

 Our task was to design a mechanism that aligns, first and foremost, with our social mission, while also providing a fair return to our investors.
 Our incentives there are aligned: we want socially conscious capital to keep flowing, and fund more generations of mission-driven enterprises.